Bernie Pershey: Biography

-Pershey began playing drums at the age of 8.
+Pershey began playing drums at the age of eight.
 In his early years he was part of many psychedelic rock and hard rock bands such as Trilogy, White Lightning, This Oneness, Brainiac and Madame X.

-During the 70s and 80s he was a session drummer for acts like Olivia Newton-John, Henry Gaffney, Chuck Berry, Michael Thompson, Jennifer Batten, Glenn Meganck, Dwight Twilley, Pat Vidas Flight and many more.
+During the 1970s and 1980s he was a session drummer for acts including Olivia Newton-John, Henry Gaffney, Chuck Berry, Michael Thompson, Jennifer Batten, Glenn Meganck, Dwight Twilley, Pat Vidas Flight and many others.

-In 1988 he joined Edgar Winter for 2 years.
+In 1988, he joined Edgar Winter for two years.
 His drumming on the song Frankenstein" is featured in the Tina Turner biopic What's Love Got to Do with It.
-In 1992 he joined blues Walter Trout's band for worldwide tours and 9 albums, until he left in 2001 and joined Eric Burdon and replaced Aynsley Dunbar.
-From 2001–2005 he was a touring member of Burdon, incl.
+In 1992, he joined blues Walter Trout's band for worldwide tours and nine albums, until he left in 2001 and joined Eric Burdon and replaced Aynsley Dunbar.
+From 2001 to 2005 he was a touring member of Burdon, incl.
 Dean Restum, Dave Meros (of Spock's Beard) and his old friend Martin Gerschwitz (who was also in Trout's band).

-From 2002 to 2005 he was also a member of Beth Hart, which he left to play exclusive for Burdon, before Burdon parted ways with his band members soon after to form a new band.
-Pershey played of Hart's Leave The Light On.
+From 2002 to 2005, he was also a member of Beth Hart, which he left to play exclusive for Burdon, before Burdon parted ways with his band members soon after to form a new band.
+Pershey played on Hart's Leave The Light On album.